A care home exclusively for the Armed Forces community.

 We also have indoor skittles, art and craft classes, armchair exercise sessions, social evenings in the bar, games of scrabble and cards, and books to borrow.

-We have several spacious lounges where residents can socialise or sit quietly and read.
-The home has a delightful Chapel with regular services, and a memorial garden for Remembrance services and quiet reflection.
+We have several spacious lounges where residents can socialise or sit and read.
+The home has a delightful chapel with regular services, and a memorial garden for Remembrance services and quiet reflection.

-We also often organise trips such as visiting a garden centre for an afternoon tea, The Queen’s Garden Party.
+We also often organise trips such as visiting a garden centre for an afternoon tea.